Thal Desert: Culture and society

 The Thal desert is deficit in resources and infrastructure with very limited health services, schools, electricity, water and sanitation.
 Erratic rainfall patterns, frequent droughts and shifting sand dunes result in serious losses to farmers and have contributed to the widespread poverty in the area.
 The population lives in scattered settlements and most farmers own less than 5 acres of land, which is difficult to cultivate.

 Agriculture and livestock form the primary sources of livelihood with gram flour being the main cash crop.
 Milk production is also a major source of income and for this reason, cows and buffaloes are raised more frequently than camels or goats.
 Livestock productivity is limited due to fodder shortages as a result of climatic fluctuations, limited availability of veterinary services and poor access to animal vaccinations.
 In cases of crop failure, livestock is often sold in order to improve financial standing.
 Skins from livestock such as sheep and camels are also sold for making leather goods whilst teeth and bones are utilised for objects such as buttons, jewellery, and decoration.
 Camels are also commonly used for transportation throughout the region.

 There are several tribes in the area including the Tiwana, Sial, Mammak, Bhachar, Baghoor, Rahdari, Jhammat peoples.
-Saraiki is the primary language spoken by locals however Punjabi is also widely used.
 Male education and literacy rates are comparatively higher as compared to females but overall, still some of the lowest in the province of Punjab.
 The most common occupations, in both men and women, consists of shepherds, farmed livestock caretakers and domestic livestock caretakers.

 Most villages do not have a single indoor toilet facility.
 Chronic stomach ailments are common due to the quality of water available.
 Females are also more vulnerable to health conditions, particularly those related to maternity as the nearest hospital capable of treatment is generally great distances away.